AlexBoehm/Barebone.Routing/README.md

 ------------------

 - Barebone.Router is an OWIN Router for .NET and Mono.
-- It is designed for great performance.
+- It is designed for high performance.
 - It does not use regular expressions to check the given path against route entries.
 It uses a tree based algorithm instead
 - It does not have any dependencies on other projects (except xunit.net)
-- Is designed to be a standalone component which can easily be used in applications using owin
+- It is designed to be a standalone component which can easily be used in applications using owin

 Features
 ------------------